Raythonic/watiba/README.md

 _Note_: watiba-c assumes your python interpreter is in _/usr/bin/python3_.
 If it is not, edit the first line of _.local/bin/watiba-c_ to properly load Python.

+To pre-compile a .wt file:
 ```
 watiba-c my_file.wt > my_file.py
 chmod +x my_file.py
 ./my_file.py
 ```

+Where _my_file.wt_ is your Watiba code.